Introduction to Boosting Algorithms in Machine Learning

 Types of Boosting Algorithms

 Underlying engine used for boosting algorithms can be anything.
-It can be decision stamp, margin-maximizing classification algorithm etc. There are many boosting algorithms which use other types of engine such as:
+It can be a decision stamp, margin-maximizing classification algorithm, etc. Many boosting algorithms in machine learning use other types of engines such as:

 1. AdaBoost (Adaptive Boosting)